-This seems obvious, but I must mention it….an executive resume needs more than a history of your work and a list of responsibilities.
+Details of your experience may seems obvious, but an executive resume needs more than a history of your work and a list of responsibilities.
 The goal is to show how each role and company contributes to your career story.
 How can you highlight your value and impact?
 Can you provide the proof?

 Tell a story about your career history, but do it succinctly.
 Heavy detail is not as important as quality facts.

-Avoid a list of duties beginning with “I was responsible for”.
-Instead, start points with action words such as innovated, developed, motivated, helmed, generated, or directed.
+Avoid a list of duties beginning with “I was responsible for.”
+Instead, start points with action words such as directed, developed, motivated, helmed, generated, or championed.

 Aim for reverse chronological order and focus heavily on your last 10-15 years of experience.
 If you have earlier experience that is VERY relevant, there are ways to position big impacts from earlier times in the file without having to go into great depth.